spack/spack/lib/spack/docs/workflows.rst

 package B with ``mpich`` --- but still share many other lower-level dependencies.
 In this case, a single ``packages.yaml`` file will not work.
 Plans are to implement *per-project* ``packages.yaml`` files.
-In the meantime, one could write shell scripts to switch ``packages.yaml`` between multiple versions as needed, using symlinks.
+In the meantime, you could write shell scripts to switch ``packages.yaml`` between multiple versions as needed, using symlinks.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Combinatorial Sets of Installs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Suppose that you are now tasked with systematically building many incompatible versions of packages.
-For example, you need to build ``petsc`` 9 times for 3 different MPI implementations on 3 different compilers, in order to support user needs.
-In this case, you will need to either create 9 different ``packages.yaml`` files; or more likely, create 9 different ``spack install`` command lines with the correct options in the spec.
+Suppose you are now tasked with systematically building many incompatible versions of packages.
+For example, you need to build ``petsc`` nine times for three different MPI implementations on three compilers to support user needs.
+In this case, you will either create nine different ``packages.yaml`` files or, more likely, nine different ``spack install`` command lines with the correct options in the spec.
 Here is a real-life example of this kind of usage: